dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 To support both authentication and authorization in our application, we are going to:

-- implement an authentication filter to issue *JWTs* to users sending credentials,
+- implement an authentication filter to issue JWTS to users sending credentials,
-- implement an authorization filter to validate requests containing *JWTs*,
+- implement an authorization filter to validate requests containing JWTS,
-- create a custom implementation of [`UserDetailsService`](http://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/core/userdetails/UserDetailsService.html) to help *Spring Security* loading user-specific data in the framework,
+- create a custom implementation of [`UserDetailsService`](http://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/core/userdetails/UserDetailsService.html) to help Spring Security loading user-specific data in the framework,
 - and extend the [`WebSecurityConfigurerAdapter`](http://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/config/annotation/web/configuration/WebSecurityConfigurerAdapter.html) class to customize the security framework to our needs.

 Before proceeding to the development of these filters and classes, let's create a new package called `com.auth0.samples.authapi.security`.
 This package will hold all the code related to our app's security.

 ### The Authentication Filter

 The first element that we are going to create is the class responsible for the authentication process.
-We are going to call this class as `JWTAuthenticationFilter`, and we will implement it with the following code:
+We are going to call this class `JWTAuthenticationFilter`, and we will implement it with the following code:

 ```java
 package com.auth0.samples.authapi.security;